Reggie Montgomery: Acting and directing

 In the 1970s, Montgomery established the Minority Repertory Theater in Dallas, TX together with actress Irma P. Hall, where he worked with Paul Baker at the Dallas Theater Center.
 While in Dallas, he portrayed Ebenezer Scrooge in A Christmas Carol.
 He later moved to Los Angeles, CA to further pursue acting.
 In 1982, he moved to New York.

 In 1986, he was part of George C. Wolfe's play The Colored Museum, where he played several characters.
-His theater work included Suzan-Lori Parks's The America Play and In the Blood and plays by Zora Neale Hurston.
-He worked as a director and acting coach.
-Montgomery's film and TV roles included Matlock (TV series), Law & Order, Malcolm X and Joe the King.
+His theater work included Suzan-Lori Parks's The America Play and In the Blood, as well as plays by Zora Neale Hurston.
+Additionally, he worked as a director and acting coach.
+Montgomery's film and TV roles included Matlock (TV series), Law & Order, Malcolm X, and Joe the King.

-In theater, Montgomery staged Spunk (1990) and Broadway's production of Mule Bone (1991), as well as Digging Eleven, I Ain't Yo Uncle: The New Jack Revisionist Uncle Tom's Cabin, The Colored Museum and ...Love, Langston at Hartford Stage, where he also served for 2 years as an associate artistic director.
-Montgomery previously appeared in George C. Wolfe's original productions of Back Alley Tales, Spunk (he played a pimp) and The Colored Museum ("a series of satirical sketches about black American history" playing various characters, including "Walter-Lee-Beau-Willy, a purposely stereotypical black man" and "Miss Roj...a transvestite in white go-go boots and orange patio pants").
+In theater, Montgomery staged Spunk (1990), as well as the Broadway production of Mule Bone (1991), Kia Corthron's Digging Eleven, I Ain't Yo Uncle: The New Jack Revisionist Uncle Tom's Cabin, The Colored Museum, and ...Love, Langston at Hartford Stage, where he also served for 2 years as an associate artistic director.
+Montgomery previously appeared in some of George C. Wolfe's original productions of Back Alley Tales, including the aforementioned Spunk, in which he played a pimp, and The Colored Museum.
+His roles in The Colored Museum included "a series of satirical sketches about black American history" playing various characters, including "Walter-Lee-Beau-Willy, a purposely stereotypical black man" and "Miss Roj...a transvestite in white go-go boots and orange patio pants".
+He also performed on Broadway, acting in The Green Bird.

 For his performances in Wolfe's plays, he won the Audelco Best Actor Award, at the New York Shakespeare Festival.
-Upon meeting Montgomery, Wolfe writes in a tribute article memorializing the artist, "Reggie Montgomery was mad with talent and intensity and vulnerability and integrity.
+Upon meeting Montgomery, Wolfe writes in a tribute article memorializing the artist:

+"Reggie Montgomery was mad with talent and intensity and vulnerability and integrity.
 As he talked, his eyes flashed with rage or joy or whatever he was feeling in that moment.
 There was, quite simply, no space, no distance, no on-and-off switch to Reggie and his artistry."

-In 2001, he portrayed James Baldwin in Wesley Browns A Prophet Among Them (his final acting credit).
-He also performed on Broadway, acting in The Green Bird.
+In 2001, he portrayed James Baldwin in Wesley Brown's A Prophet Among Them, his final acting credit.

-From 1995 to 1999, Montgomery was an associate professor of theater arts at Trinity College in Hartford, CT.While at Trinity, Montgomery wrote and directed many productions including, The Suburban Violence Project, Reggie Montgomery Directs, which he wrote and directed, as well as Up Front and Personal, a collection of stories written by his Trinity Students during Montgomery's multicultural workshop.
+From 1995 to 1999, Montgomery was an associate professor of theater arts at Trinity College in Hartford, CT.
+While at Trinity, Montgomery wrote and directed many productions including, The Suburban Violence Project, Reggie Montgomery Directs, as well as Up Front and Personal, a collection of stories written by his Trinity Students during Montgomery's multicultural workshop.

 In 2000, Montgomery directed Suzzanne Douglas in Lady Day at the Emerson Bar and Grill, at the George Street Playhouse in New Brunswick, NJ.
 He previously worked with Douglas in an Actors Studio production of The Obeah Man, a musical adaptation of Molière's The Doctor in Spite of Himself.

 Montgomery also taught acting at the Alvin Ailey School of Dance and at the American Musical and Dramatic Arts Academy in New York.